 As you have chosen the text and style you’ll be preaching, here are the things you want to take note of:

-- Style of text.
 As mentioned, the type of text has an incidence on its interpretation.
-A Psalm is not to be read the same way as a narrative of king Josiah.
+A Psalm is not to be read the same way as a narrative of King Josiah.
 The beautiful poetry and wisdom of Proverbs and Job are read differently than the pastoral Pauline epistles.

-- Synonyms.
 In the same passage, Paul uses the term “binding yourselves together” (Ephesians 4:3 NLT).
-Doesn’t that sound like some sort of oneness?
+Doesn’t that sound like some oneness?
 This puts an added emphasis on what the text is trying to communicate.

-- Analogies.
 Jesus uses them all the time in his stories and parables.
-“The Kingdom of God is like …”.
-Proverbs also has many.
-“The words of the godly are like sterling silver; the heart of a fool is worthless.”
-(Proverbs 10:20 NLT).
-Analogies are like a hammer for nails, it drives your point (See what I did there!).
+“The Kingdom of God is like …” Proverbs also has many.
+“The words of the godly are like sterling silver; the heart of a fool is worthless” (Proverbs 10:20 NLT).
+Analogies are like a hammer for nails; they drive your point (See what I did there!).

 - “In order” (1:12) will talk about an effect.
 This is a very common transition used in Scripture.